Analyzing Risk & Compliance Data Using Private LLMs

 Prompt Templates and Allowed Actions

 Define prompt templates as code, preserve versions, and restrict free-form prompts in production.
 Enumerate allowed actions, like summarize, classify, extract, and cross-check.
 Ban speculative advice and unsupported predictions.
-If the model does not have enough grounded evidence, it should decline.
+If the large language model does not have enough grounded evidence, it should decline.

 Logging, Fingerprinting, and Red Teaming